hrydgard/ppsspp-site/docs/development/beta-testing.md

 A few weeks before each new official release, a beta release will be rolled out to participating people, containing most of the new features that will be in the next release.
 Additionally, there'll be a build every couple of months between major releases.

+## Important information

+Beta builds can have bugs and instabilities, but will usually be usable.
+If you see unexpected behavior or odd crashes, please report them, as explained below.

+If you make a save state in a beta build, it will not load if you go back to the previous "normal" build, but it will load in future versions.
+Regular in-game save games are portable back and forth, assuming you keep the files around.

+On Android 11 or higher, make sure you are using a manually-selected folder for memstick data.
+[More information](/docs/getting-started/save-data-and-storage.md).

+## Joining the beta test

 Click the appropriate link to join:

 <img src="/static/img/platform/ppsspp-icon.png" width="32" alt="icon"> [Join the beta test!](https://play.google.com/apps/testing/org.ppsspp.ppsspp)